 The satellite appellations of Bordeaux consist of a myriad of different communes, soils and terroir.
 The most important appellations are: Cotes de Castillon, Lalande de Pomerol, Fronsac, Canon Fronsac, Bordeaux Superieur, Entre Deux Mers and Cotes de Bordeaux.

 Cotes de Castillon is perhaps the best known and most consistent of the satellite appellations.
 Cotes de Castillon is located due east of St. Emilion.
 Cotes de Castillon is a large appellation with 2,832 hectares under vine.
-The finest terroir are located on the plateau with large deposits of limestone and clay soils.
+More than 350 producers are making wine in the Cotes de Castillon appellation.
+The finest terroir and soils are located on the plateau which has large deposits of limestone and clay soils.
 Further down the slopes, you find more clay, gravel and sand.
 On the plateau, the soils are similar to that which you find in some of the best St. Emilion terroirs.

 The dominant grape varieties planted in Cotes de Castillon are Merlot and Cabernet Franc.
 Although close to 10% Cabernet Sauvignon is planted in the regions vineyards as well.
 Other Bordeaux grapes are also planted in the region.
 The vines at the best estates are old.
 There are numerous vineyards with old vines that average 50 years of age in the appellation.
 The region takes its name from the famous battle of Castillon battle, which was fought in 1453.
 Centered close to the Castillon la Bataille, that deadly fight helped end the hundred years war between England and France.